-When you move in together, pay more attention to what your relationship needs rather than what society tells you it should.
+When you move in together for the first time, pay more attention to what your relationship needs rather than what society tells you it should.
 These 8 important questions, laden with tips from millennial dating experts, will help you ignore the external nonsense, and ensure this big step is good for you as two individuals in a unique relationship.

 1. Why are you moving in together?

-Whether this transition is born out of convenience or not doesn’t really matter if you’re both ready for it, but be brave when you question the motivations for the move.
+Whether this transition is born out of convenience or not doesn’t really matter, so long as you’re both ready for it, but be brave when you question the motivations for the move.

-Maybe your lease is up so the timing is more right than the dynamic.
+Maybe your lease is up, so the timing is more right than the dynamic.
 It takes courage to end something comfortable.
-Remember, your commitment to your own happiness is more important than a commitment to a landlord.
+Remember, your commitment to your own happiness is more important than a commitment to a landlord, or simply saving money.

 2. Where do you see this relationship going?